Find Affordable College Courses

 Boston, MA

 Plymouth State University ranked #8 on this year’s Best Value Rehabilitation Professions Doctor’s Degree Schools in the New England Region list.
-Plymouth State is a small public school located in the town of Plymouth.
+Plymouth State is a small public school located in the remote town of Plymouth.

 The average tuition and fees for an out-of-state graduate students at Plymouth State are $16,234 a year.